 One of my favorite things was learning how to make naan bread, the authentic, Indian way.
 This traditional naan recipe is made with yogurt and instant yeast, and cooked in a dry skillet, giving the soft, pillowy naan a delicious crispy exterior which I fell in love with, while in India.

-An essential in Indian cuisine, naan bread is the perfect companion to many of our favorite Indian dishes.
-Here is an easy naan recipe with simple, step-by-step instructions.
-This traditional naan recipe is made with yogurt and yeast, and is cooked in a dry skillet, giving the soft, pillowy naan a delicious crispy exterior which I fell in love with in India.
-Today I’ve opted for a whole wheat, Garlic Naan, my favorite, but feel free to keep it plain and simple, or embellish with whole seeds – see the recipe for all the yummy variations, and find your favorite!
+Today I’ve opted for whole wheat Garlic Naan, my favorite, but feel free to keep it plain and simple, or embellish with whole seeds – see the recipe for all the yummy variations, and find your favorite!

-Using Instant or Fast Acting Yeast, cuts the prep time in half while eliminating one whole step.
+- Instant yeast: Using Instant yeast cuts the prep time in half while eliminating one whole step.
 (See recipe notes for regular active yeast.)

-With a floured hand, knead the dough just a few times, form a ball, and place it back in the bowl.
+With a floured hand, knead the soft dough for a minute or so and form a ball, and place it back in the bowl.

-Place the naan dough in a warm spot in the kitchen until it doubles in size.
-About 1-1.5 hours.
+Step 6: Place the naan dough in a warm spot in the kitchen until it rises, about 45-60 minutes.
+It doesn’t need to quite double.

 Tip: The warmer the spot, the faster the naan will rise.
 I often place rising dough on top of my stove, with the oven turned on to the lowest setting.

-If using regular active yeast, it will require 3 hours to rise.
+If using regular Active Dry Yeast, it will require 2-3 hours to rise.

 Naan really doesn’t have to be perfect and honestly can be any shape, as long as they are uniform in thickness ( or with the edges slightly thicker than the middle) and no more than ¼ inch thick.